quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Idle Timeout {#idle-timeout}

-If a max_idle_timeout is specified by either peer in its transport parameters ({{transport-parameter-definitions}}), the connection is silently closed and its state is discarded when it remains idle for longer than the minimum of both peers max_idle_timeout values.
+If a max_idle_timeout is specified by each endpoint in its transport parameters ({{transport-parameter-definitions}}), the connection is silently closed and its state is discarded when it remains idle for longer than the minimum of the max_idle_timeout value advertised by both endpoints.

-Each endpoint advertises a max_idle_timeout, but the effective value at an endpoint is computed as the minimum of the two advertised values (or the sole advertised value, if only one endpoint advertises a nonzero value).
+Each endpoint advertises a max_idle_timeout, but the effective value at an endpoint is computed as the minimum of the two advertised values (or the sole advertised value, if only one endpoint advertises a non-zero value).
 By announcing a max_idle_timeout, an endpoint commits to initiating an immediate close ({{immediate-close}}) if it abandons the connection prior to the effective value.